 Highlights from the collections include original material by the Brontës, stunning illuminated medieval manuscripts, and rare books from across the globe.

-The Heritage Lottery Fund supported the project, with a generous donation from the Brotherton-Ratcliffe family.
+The National Lottery Heritage Fund supported the project, with a generous donation from the Brotherton-Ratcliffe family.